andresgbecerra/co-induction-anguar/Interview/NET.md

 > .NET is a software framework that is designed and developed by Microsoft.
 The first version of the .Net framework was 1.0 which came in the year 2002.
 In easy words, it is a virtual machine for compiling and executing programs written in different languages like C#, VB.Net, etc.

-> C# is a general-purpose, modern and object-oriented programming language pronounced as “C Sharp”.
-It was developed by Microsoft led by Anders Hejlsberg and his team within the .NET initiative and was approved by the European Computer Manufacturers Association (ECMA) and International Standards Organization (ISO).
-C# is among the languages for Common Language Infrastructure.
-C# is a lot similar to Java syntactically and is easy for users who have knowledge of C, C++ or Java.

 ***